McCurdy Ministries Community Center is planning

 There is great need for telecommuting office space in Española.
 MMCC and our Public/Private Partnership are working to bring together local, state and federal resources to develop an office building south of McCracken Gym.
 McCurdy would be a part owner in this building and a percentage of the building rents would help fund our ministries for years to come.
 To accomplish this goal all buildings south of McCracken would be demolished and a new two to three story building with a footprint no larger than Cole High School would be built.

-This December McCurdy Ministries Community Center is applying for an Environmental Protection Agency Cleanup Grant to remediate asbestos, lead paint and mold from several buildings that are past their useful life
+This December McCurdy Ministries Community Center has applied for an Environmental Protection Agency Cleanup Grant to remediate asbestos, lead paint and mold from several buildings that are past their useful life

 The public is cordially invited to give input on the MMCC application at a Public Meeting being held by Zoom.